What are your office hours?

 - A visit to a naturopathic physician is unique.
 Our shortest visit lasts 30 minutes, and comprehensive initial visits last several hours.

 - We place a strong emphasis on our patients attaining full wellness and the prevention of health problems in the future.
 As well as addressing specific health complaints, we encourage all the positive things a patient can do to be well with optimal health, happiness, physical fitness, and mental balance.
-In addition, we consider your family and personal health history and educate you on how best to prevent familial diseases such as diabetes, heart disease or cancer.

 - We are NOT a substitute for your medical doctor, therefore it is very important that you retain a relationship with a primary care physician.
 We work with your doctor to bring you the best of alternative and western medicine.